nathaneckel/EHR_document_readiness/README.md

 Healthcare Document Readiness Analysis
 Problem Statement

-Healthcare transitions and decision points often require specific paperwork to be available and valid at the exact moment a clinical or administrative decision must be made.
-When documents are missing, outdated, inaccessible, or legally mismatched with the person present, staff and families may experience delays, confusion, and repeated administrative work.
+Healthcare transitions and decision points often require specific paperwork to be available and valid at the exact moment a clinical or administrative decision must be made. **When documents are missing, outdated, inaccessible, or legally mismatched with the patient present, staff and families may experience delays, confusion, unexpected expense / insurance complications and repeated administrative work.**

 These problems are usually handled reactively.
 This project explores whether document readiness failures can be classified, tracked, and analyzed as operational events rather than treated as isolated paperwork problems.